-- (F) Members shall serve for two-year terms, but those terms shall be staggered such that, of the initial membership, some members will be randomly selected to serve four year terms and some will serve two year terms.
-Notwithstanding the above, the first Western SoMa Planning Area Special Use District CAC member shall serve a four-year term. - (FG) At the first official meeting of the CAC, which shall not occur until the entire 13 14 at least 13 voting members of the CAC is have been appointed by the respective appointment process, a lottery shall be conducted in order to randomly select four Board of Supervisors appointees and two Mayoral appointees to serve four-year terms.
+- (EG) At the first official meeting of the CAC, which shall not occur until at least 13 voting members of the CAC have been appointed by the respective appointment process, a lottery shall be conducted in order to randomly select four Board of Supervisors appointees and two Mayoral appointees to serve four-year terms.
 At a subsequent meeting, when the final two voting members of the CAC have been appointed by the respective appointment process, a lottery shall be conducted in order to randomly select which member shall serve a four-year term.
 At a subsequent meeting, when the four non-voting members of the CAC have been appointed by the respective appointment process, a lottery shall be conducted in order to randomly select one Western SoMa Planning Area Special Use District member and one Mayoral appointee to serve a four-year term.
-The terms of the final two voting members and all non-voting members shall be deemed to start on the date of the first official meeting of the CAC. - (GH) The Board of Supervisors, or Mayor, or Western SoMa Planning Area Task Force may renew a member's term by repeating the respective appointment process. - (I) If the Board of Supervisors approves legislation to establish an area-specific impact fee for all or a portion of the Western SoMa Planning Area Special Use District and the fee is integrated into the Eastern Neighborhoods Impact Fee, the four non-voting members of the CAC shall automatically become voting members on the effective date of said legislation.
+The terms of the final two voting members and all non-voting members shall be deemed to start on the date of the first official meeting of the CAC. - (GH) The Board of Supervisors and.
+Mayor, or Western SoMa Planning Area

-- (3) Committees or Working Groups of the CAC: According to procedures set forth in bylaws adopted by the CAC, the CAC may, at its discretion create subcommittees or working groups based around geographic areas or functional issues.
+Task Force may renew a member's term by repeating the respective appointment process. - (I)-If the Board of Supervisors approves legislation to establish an area-specific impact fee for all or a portion of the Western SoMa Planning Area Special Use District and the fee is integrated into the Eastern Neighborhoods Impact Fee, the four non-voting members of the CAC shall automatically become voting members on the effective date of said legislation. - (3) Committees or Working Groups of the CAC: According to procedures set forth in bylaws adopted by the CAC, the CAC may, at its discretion create subcommittees or working groups based around geographic areas or functional issues.
 Each of these subcommittees or working groups shall contain at least one CAC member who is eligible to vote, but may also be comprised of individuals who are not members of the CAC.
-If a non-voting member of the CAC serves on a subcommittee or working group that individual may act as a voting member of the subcommittee or working group. - (4) Staffing for Eastern Neighborhoods Citizens Advisory Committee: The Planning Department or Interagency Plan Implementation Committee shall designate necessary staffing from relevant agencies to the CAC, as needed to complete the responsibilities and functions of the CAC described in this code.
+If a non-voting member of the CAC serves on a subcommittee or working group that individual may act as a voting member of the subcommittee or working group.

+- (4) Staffing for Eastern Neighborhoods Citizens Advisory Committee: The Planning Department or Interagency Plan Implementation Committee shall designate necessary staffing from relevant agencies to the CAC, as needed to complete the responsibilities and functions of the CAC described in this code.
 To the extent permitted by law, staffing and administrative costs for the CAC shall be funded through the Eastern Neighborhoods Public Benefits Fund.
 Staff shall participate in the Interagency Planning and Implementation Committee as set forth in Administrative Code Section 36. - (5) The Eastern Neighborhoods CAC will automatically terminate on December 31, 2020, unless the Board of Supervisors extends the CAC's term by Ordinance.